jbridson/silverstripe-framework/docs/en/tutorials/5-dataobject-relationship-management.md

 ## Summary

-This tutorial has demonstrated how you can manage data with different types of relations between in the CMS, and how you can display this data on your website.
+This tutorial has demonstrated how, in the CMS, you can manage data with different types of relationships, and how you can display this data on your website.
 We illustrated how the powerful `Page` class can be useful to structure your own content, and how we can correlate it to more